To access information on our new Prize Research Fellowships scheme, click here.

 All applications must demonstrate a financial case for support.
 Please clearly identify any item for which grant support is sought in the application, and explain and justify why the Society’s support is requested.
 Please clearly itemize against each relevant named speaker the costs of travel, accommodation and maintenance for which funding is sought.
 Priority may be given to early career scholars and postgraduate students.

 In order to apply, please complete an application form:

 The application form will ask for the following details:

 a) title, dates, and nature of the event (including expected attendance);

 b) the status of any other funding or sponsorship applications;

 c) a draft budget, clearly detailing the amount requested, and the purpose to which it will be put; and

 d) an undertaking to abide by the conditions of the award, if successful.

 Conditions of the Grant

-If a grant is awarded, the organisers will be required to acknowledge the financial support of the Society in all subsequent publicity, conference or workshop programmes, and in any resulting publications.
-Copies of this material should be included in the report dossier to be sent in, together with the conference report and accounts, after the event to the co-ordinator of the grant scheme (Dr David McCallam: email@example.com).
-In addition, the organisers are to send a copy of the conference report to the editor of French Studies Bulletin (Dr James Simpson: James.firstname.lastname@example.org), and to submit a copy of the detailed final conference accounts to the Treasurer of the Society (Dr Ruth Cruickshank: Ruth.Cruickshank@rhul.ac.uk).
+If a grant is awarded, the organizers will be required to acknowledge the financial support of the Society in all subsequent publicity, conference or workshop programmes, and in any resulting publications.
+Copies of this material should be included in the report dossier to be sent in, together with the conference report and accounts, after the event to the coordinator of the grant scheme (Dr David McCallam: email@example.com).
+In addition, the organizers are to send a copy of the conference report to the editor of French Studies Bulletin (Dr James Simpson: James.firstname.lastname@example.org), and to submit a copy of the detailed final conference accounts to the Treasurer of the Society (Dr Ruth Cruickshank: Ruth.Cruickshank@rhul.ac.uk).
 Should the conference make an unanticipated profit, the Society would expect to be reimbursed proportionally, and up to an amount not exceeding the original grant.
 The Society reserves the right to ask for a refund, should costs not reach the expected level.